luciarebolino/AALU_Map-Points-to-Tiles/README.md

 - **OpenStreetMap (OSM)**: OpenStreetMap (OSM) is a dynamic, collaborative project to build a freely editable map of the world.
 It serves as an excellent source of geospatial data, enriched by a global community of mappers.
 The open-source nature of OSM means that while the data is rich and diverse, its accuracy and detail can vary, thus it shouldn't be solely relied upon for critical data needs.
 For our workshop, OSM is a valuable starting point to understand geographical locations and examine landforms.

 - **Overpass API**: To delve deeper and extract specific features or points based on tailored criteria, we use the [Overpass API](https://overpass-turbo.eu/).
 This powerful tool enables the definition of custom queries to fetch detailed information from OSM, which can then be directly imported into QGIS for enriched analysis.
-     - For example, if you're interested in mapping specific amenities, like prisons, you might structure your Overpass API query as follows:
+     - For example, if you're interested in mapping specific amenities, like schools, you might structure your Overpass API query as follows:

 #### Example Query 1
 ```query